redhat-openstack/openstack-puppet-modules/README.md

 There is currently no method for this module to manipulate Java options.

+Currently the is no configuration or customisation of the DataStax Agent.

 Tested on the RedHat family versions 6 and 7, Ubuntu 12.04 and 14.04, Puppet (CE) 3.7.5 and DSC 2.1.5.